-Anyway, there’s also a chance I turned into a witch earlier this year (I have this theory that a women becomes a witch on her 33rd birthday because why not), and as a maybe witch, I figured it might be an auspicious time to do it again–the right way–and so I did.
+Anyway, there’s also a chance I turned into a witch earlier this year (I have this theory that a woman becomes a witch on her 33rd birthday because why not), and as a maybe-witch, I figured it might be an auspicious time to do it again–the right way–and so I did.
 I drank a ton of water at 4am, ate an apple at 6, and brushed my teeth at 7:30 (the sun may have technically been out, but it was cloudy).
-I’ve been without food and water since then, and it’s now 9:45.
+I’ve been without food and water since then, and it’s now 9:45 at night.

-After smoking, Mr. D and I retreated to the couch to watch Curb Your Enthusiasm while waiting for the moon, but we still had an hour’s wait, and as Mr. D was scrolling through alternate TV options, I suggested we look for Edward Scissorhands on the Firestick because I have this vague memory of watching it when I was about Big A’s age, and just as I remember getting into it, I remember my parents making us leave, and apparently decades and countless TV reruns have gone by as this memory has laid dormant in my mind.
-Anyway, I figured tonight was as good as any to watch it.
+After smoking, Mr. D and I retreated to the couch to watch Curb Your Enthusiasm while waiting for the moon, but we still had an hour to go, and as Mr. D was scrolling through alternate TV options, I suggested we look for Edward Scissorhands on the Firestick.
+(I have this vague memory of watching it when I was about 7 or 8.
+We were in Long Island, or maybe it was New Jersey, and just as I was getting into the plot, my parents decided to leave.
+Anyway, I’ve never seen the film all the way through and figured tonight was as good as any to watch it.)

 Mr. D began searching for it, pronouncing it phonetically.
 “Edward Skizzorhand,” he said.

 “Yes, yes.
 Start with ‘Ed.’
 Then ‘word-with-an-A.’ Then Skizz.”